ismaelucm/massis_tutorial/docs/Examples.md

 ### Example EntranceToClassDifferentWaves.lua

 The simulation has two agent waves.
-In the first wave, the simulation creates twelve groups of agents, six of them in the main gate and six more and another six in the back gate.
+In the first wave, the simulation creates twelve groups of agents, six of them in the main gate and another six in the back gate.
 Each group have a different classroom as a destination.
-The second wave is the same as the first wave but start 50 seconds after.
+The second wave is the same as the first wave but start 50 seconds later.
 All they use the behaviour FollowingPath.

 ```LUA